Skip to Content

 This room took years, buckets of sweat, more than a few tears, and a whole lot of laughter to get here.
 But now?
 Now it’s the perfect mix of cat-friendly, kid-happy, and joy-filled — a room where we can cuddle, play, and live.

-And because no room is truly mine without flowers, I went out to the garden and made a bouquet as big as my joy — three feet tall and spilling with dogwood branches, hibiscus, two different roses, and lavender.
-It was the crown on a very stubborn queen: “See?
-We did it.
-You shine now.”
+And because no room is mine without flowers, I went to the garden and made a bouquet as big as my joy — three feet tall and spilling with dogwood, hibiscus, roses, and lavender.
+It was the crown on a very stubborn queen.

 If you’re staring at a space that feels impossible, take heart.
 Even the most awkward, grief-filled room can become a place of joy.
 Sometimes it just takes a little patience, a lot of imagination, and the courage to trust your own vision.